rhviana/sdia/README.md

 I do not provide:

-❌ Implementation support
+❌Implementation support
-❌ Consulting services
+❌Consulting services
-❌ Troubleshooting assistance
+❌Troubleshooting assistance
 ❌ Custom development

 The SAP Community blog posts (Part I & II) contain complete step-by-step implementation guides sufficient for building a full PoC.
 No additional tutorials will be provided.

 For commercial inquiries only: rhviana@gmail.com

 ---

 ## 📂 Repository Structure